 Human Resource Development (HRD)

-This article explains Human Resource Development in a practical way.
-After reading this article, you will understand the basics of this Human Resource Management element.
+Human Resource Development: this article explains Human Resource Development in a practical way.
+After reading this article, you will understand the basics of this HRM element.

 What is Human Resource Development?